north campus faculty

 I was most recently Headmaster of the Classical Christian Academy in Post Falls, Idaho.
 Prior to that, I led the Classical School of Wichita in Kansas.

-My wife, Rachel, and I have been married for 23 years and have three boys: Matthew, age 17; Elijah, 16; and Jedidiah, 5.
+My wife, Rachel, and I have been married for close to 30 years and have three boys: Matthew, Elijah, and Jedidiah.

 Church Affiliation: The King’s Congregation